nicholaswaboyd/SauceDemoUI/README.md

 ## Playwright Configuration

 The Playwright configuration is located in the `config` directory in the `playwright.config.ts` file.
 You can modify this file to configure the browser to use, the viewport size, and other options.

-## Conclusion

-That's it!
-You now have a Playwright automation suite that you can use to write tests for your web applications.
-If you have any questions or issues, please open an issue on the GitHub repository.

 > Written with [StackEdit](https://stackedit.io/).